-The Company has entered into employment arrangements and indemnification agreements with certain executive officers and with certain employees.
+The Company has entered into employment agreements and indemnification agreements with certain executive officers and employees.
 The agreements specify various employment-related matters, including annual compensation, performance incentive bonuses, and severance benefits in the event of termination with or without cause.